High-quality housing is how we make a difference

 At every opportunity, we use eco-smart materials in BHC homes for lower environmental impact.
 Many of our homebuilding materials and furnishings fit this description.
 The use of low-VOC (volatile organic compounds) carpet and paint help to ensure healthy air quality.
 And landscaping with drought-resistant native plants minimizes water usage.

-Installing energy-efficient heating and cooling systems, energy-efficient windows and lighting, and blown cellulose insulation are standard practice for BHC homes.
-So, too, is the use of durable cement-board siding and tankless water heaters.
+Installing energy-efficient heating and cooling systems and energy-efficient windows and lighting are standard practice for BHC homes.
+So, too, is the use of durable cement-board siding.
 Reduced energy usage means reduced utility bills for us, our homeowners and residents.